• START HERE

 1. Graphite pencils, erasers, pencil sharpener

-For little hands, you want short, triangular pencils which promote a tripod grasp and are easier to hold.
+For little hands, short, triangular pencils promote a tripod grasp and are easier to hold.

 Older kids and adults may benefit from pencil grips for more ergonomic, comfortable handwriting.